 Body language is the communication of personal feelings, emotionsOpens in new window, attitudes, and thoughts through complex mixture of body movementsOpens in new window, gesturesOpens in new window, posturesOpens in new window, and tone of voice, either consciously or involuntarily, more often subconsciously, and accompanied with spoken language, or in isolation.

 In simple words, body language is the way in which we express ourselves through the different parts of our body.
 It can be compared to the verbal language we speak, where we express our ideas and needs through words.
-Body language is wordless communication—it is nonverbal and expresses itself through the movements and gestures of our head, face, eyes, hands, legs, and so on.
+Body language is wordless communication—it is based in action and expresses itself through the movements and gestures of the head, face, eyes, hands, legs, and so on.

 It is language in the sense that just as verbal language is universally guided by grammar and syntax, so does body language guided by universal or common body movements, signs, and gestures that are understood by everybody across the world.
 For example, pressing the upward-pointing index finger to your tightly shut lips to order people to be quiet, for silence.

 In other words, body language is the way you unconsciously communicate your private thoughts and emotions through your body movements—the manner in which you fold your arms, cross your legs, sit, stand, walk, use your hips, eyes, and even in the subtle way you move your lips.
 Certain gestures like touching the nose, rubbing the eye, clearing the throat, pausing while speaking, even the clothes and scent you wear are all body language and they speak louder than words.